IsaacAneek/simple-firestore-crud/README.md

 - Install webpack :
 `npm install webpack webpack-cli --save-dev`
 - Create a secrets.js file in the root directory
-- Copy and paste your firebase config from your firebase console in the **secrets.js** Your **secrets.js** file should look like this :
+- Copy and paste your firebase config from your firebase console in the **secrets.js** file.
+- Your **secrets.js** file should look like this :
 ```
 export const firebaseConfig = {
         apiKey: "",